×

 Forex

-In this section you can find tables and charts showing the percentage of rise and falls of currencies against the US dollar.
-Above 0% represents appreciation and below 0% represents depreciation.
+In this section, you’ll find tables and charts showing the percentage change in major currencies relative to the US dollar.
+Values above 0% indicate appreciation, while values below 0% indicate depreciation.